 Each user story should have at least one acceptance test.
-The tests are drafted by these business (with support from the BAs and QA) they describe the behavior they expect to in the application when the story is done.
-The builders work on automating these tests where practical.
+The tests are drafted by the business (with support from the BAs and QA) they describe the behavior they expect to see in the application when the story is complete.
+When it’s practical the builders aim to automate the execution of these tests.

 The acceptance tests feed into the “Definition of Done” for each story.
-A story isn’t ready to be implementated until its acceptance tests are understood, and the story isn’t complete until all of it’s acceptance tests pass.
+The story is implemented after the acceptance tests are understood, and the story is only considered complete when all of it’s acceptance tests pass.

 This simple discipline turns conversations into delivered functionality.